calekochenour/workflow-structure/README.md

 * Data Visualization
 * Data Export

-In addition to the example files that contain all workflow stages, this repository includes a Makefile to create placeholder scripts by specific workflow task, organized as follows:
+In addition to the example files that contain all workflow stages, this repository includes a Makefile to create placeholder scripts organized by workflow task, as follows:

 ```
 01-code-scripts/